haideralp/VPC/README.md

 ## Key Features of VPC:

 ### Virtual private clouds (VPC)
-    - A VPC is a virtual network that closely resembles a traditional network that you'd operate in your own data center.
-After you create a VPC, you can add subnets.
+    - VPC -  is virtual network that resembles a traditional network that you would operate in your own data centre.
+After creation, you can add subnets.

 ### Subnets
   - A subnet is a range of IP addresses in your VPC.
 A subnet must reside in a single Availability Zone.
 After you add subnets, you can deploy AWS resources in your VPC.
 ### IP addressing